 Definition: an award specifically relating to environmental sustainability given by a reputable body external to the University during the reporting year.
-Awarding bodies might include the RIBA, CIBSE, IStructE, Cambridge Design and Construction Awards, BREEAM, Passivhaus Institute and other similar reputable bodies that use a jury of professionals as part of the awarding process.
+Awarding bodies include the RIBA, CIBSE, IStructE, Cambridge Design and Construction Awards, BREEAM, and the Passivhaus Institute.
+The list of awarding bodies will be reviewed and updated on an annual basis.
 The award title and awarding body will be recorded for transparency.